-We love crystal science fair projects for any time of year.
+We love crystal experiments for any time of year.
 We love making seasonal versions of classic science experiments- especially ones that my kids love making, like crystals.
 For this St. Patrick’s Day, we decided to make salt crystal pots of gold to celebrate the pot of gold at the end of the rainbow!

-Follow along to learn how to grow salt crystals with kids.
+Follow along to learn how to grow crystals with salt with kids.
 It’s a fun twist on a classic and my kids were pleased at how they turned out.

 Keep reading to learn how to grow your own salt crystals for St. Patrick’s Day!